shakes76/PatternFlow/recognition/45642586_ISICs_improved_UNet_4/README.md

 Our first version algorithm has overfitting issue, the training DSC is very hight but validation/test DSC are less than 0.75.
 Therefore, because our U-Net model is very deep, so I add some batch_nomalization layers after some of the con2d layers to solve overfitting.
 Besides, I also set the batch size as 32.

+## Dependencies:
+The following are required:

+	1. Python 3.7

+	2. Tensorflow-gpu 2.1

+	3. Matplotlib

+My environment.yml file can be used to create env for ease of use with Anaconda.

 ## Usage of the module (how it works):
 Please run the driver script (driver.py) to call the Improved UNet module in UNet_model.py.
 The UNet_model is imported by driver.py and train/test on ISICs 2018 data set to finish the image sementation, where the Improved UNet module is implemented based on Tensorflow.